veosotano/lil/lilspec.md

 There is no difference between using one kind of quotes or another, just use whatever needs less escaping, like `"Can't"` instead of `'Can\'t'`.

 Here is a list of the characters and their meaning.
-It is not complete, look in further chapters for the complete list.
+It is not complete, look in further chapters for the whole list.

-- `\\` the backslach itself
+- `\\` the backslash itself
 - `\n` new line
 - `\t` tab
 - `\b` backspace